Zion National Park, Utah

 Utah National Parks

 • Arches National Park - Moab, UT: One of the top Utah National Park trips is to Arches National Park.
-On April 12, 1929, President Hoover established the Arches National Monument, with President Nixon deeming it a National Park on November 12, 1971.
+On April 12, 1929, President Hoover established the Arches National Monument, with President Nixon deeming it a national park on Nov.
+12, 1971.
 Throughout its history, Arches National Park has experienced several significant rock slides and storms that shaped its geography into what it is today.

 • Bryce Canyon National Park - Bryce, UT: Exploring Utah National Parks is exciting, especially with Bryce Canyon on the list.
-Bryce Canyon National Park was established as a National Monument on June 8, 1923, and later designated as a National Park on February 25, 1928.
+Bryce Canyon National Park was established as a national monument on June 8, 1923, and later designated as a national park on Feb.
+25, 1928.
 This park lies on the edge of the Paunsaugunt Plateau and is defined by its horseshoe-shaped amphitheaters, high elevation meadows, and unique rock formations.

-• Canyonlands National Park - Moab, UT: Another place to take a Utah National Park trip is Canyonlands National Park, also located in the town of Moab. on September 12, 1964, President Lyndon B. Johnson signed Canyonlands into a National Park due to its rock structures and rich heritage with stories of cowboys, scientists, and numerous indigenous groups.
+• Canyonlands National Park - Moab, UT: Another place to take a Utah National Park trip is Canyonlands National Park, also located in the town of Moab. on Sept.
+12, 1964, President Lyndon B. Johnson signed Canyonlands into a national park due to its rock structures and rich heritage with stories of cowboys, scientists, and numerous indigenous groups.

 • Capitol Reef National Park - Torrey, UT: For thousands of years, archaic hunters and indigenous groups called Capitol Reef home.
-In 1937, President Franklin D. Roosevelt established Capitol Reef National Monument, with President Nixon declaring it a National Park on December 18, 1971.
+In 1937, President Franklin D. Roosevelt established Capitol Reef National Monument, with President Nixon declaring it a national park on Dec.
+18, 1971.
 Capitol Reef National Park is known for its petroglyphs, Fremont culture, cliffs, domes, and orchards.

-• Zion National Park - Springdale, UT: Taking a Utah National Park tour in Zion is nothing but breathtaking.
-Zion National Park was established on November 19, 1919.
+• Zion National Park - Springdale, UT: Taking a Utah national park tour in Zion is nothing but breathtaking.
+Zion National Park was established on Nov.
+19, 1919.
 Zion is known for its sandstone canyons, high plateaus, and magnificent waterfalls.